St. Lesmo of Glen Tanar: The Status of St. Lesmo

 The lack of evidence for a saint called Lesmo does not mean that there is no oral history.
 Lesmo is recorded by many authors in guide books and descriptions of the Glen Tanar Estate.
+The nineteenth century "The Records of Aberdeen" or any of the various Spalding Club publications make no reference of s saint with the name Lesmo.
 The status of sainthood is generally a matter for the Western Christian Church.
 The Catholic Church does not officially recognise him.
 He has not been awarded a Saint’s Day.
 The Church of Scotland and other Reformed Churches do not recognise the beatification or canonisation of individuals.
 The Scottish Episcopal Church allows a dedication to an individual, for example to a Church, if there is community support.
 It is probable that during the eight century, many anchorite or hermits would have been found along the River Dee, Aberdeenshire.
 A likely location to the west of the Cairn O’Mount path would be the Firmounth path.
 As a hermit he would have been one of the early Christian evangelists, e.g. St Ternan (Banchory), or St Erchard (Kincardine O’Neil) may have lived on or near the Firmounth path.
 "Lesmo" could have been such a hermit.
 St. Lesmo's name lives on in the dedication given by William Cunliffe Brooks to his chapel, the bell he had cast for it, and in the stained-glass window set into its wall.